mwdle/BounceLab/README.md

   * Configurable world collision elasticity
 * Configurable simulation colors
   * Colors are random by default, but can be overridden for shapes and the background.
+# Other Info
+This program was implemented by integrating QT and Box2d libraries in C++.
+It can be compiled using qmake or a program such as QT Creator.